byjg/php-rest-reference-architecture/docs/getting_started_01_create_table.md

 Doing migrate, 1
 ```

-Remember to run the migrate update again to apply the changes.
+Remember to run the migrating update again to apply the changes.

 ## Generate CRUD Components with the Code Generator